 You can begin sending your students with these items at any time!
 We will collect through the final week.

-We will be searching for parents to help with asking for donations from local businesses (most businesses have worked with us in the past and look forward to participating).
+We will be searching for parents to help with asking for donations from local businesses (most businesses have worked with us in the past and look forward to participating) and selling tickets before and after the performances.
 Please let us know if you’d be interested in lending a hand in this task.

 Please remind your students to adhere to standard school dress code.
 We also ask that all students wear close-toed shoes.
 We will be having games and activities that involve extensive movement (cardio and dance, for example), and close-toed shoes are the safest option to avoid any potential injuries.